pavanmanishd/education_forum/README.md

 - User can create a post
 - User can answer a post

+## Under Development

+- User can upvote a post
+- User can downvote a post
+- User can upvote an answer
+- User can downvote an answer
+- User can bookmark a post

 ## Setup Locally

 First, run the development server: